ldilov/XPather/README.md

 ### Features

-- evaluating XPath on current document (using [jQuery XPath](https://github.com/ilinsky/jquery-xpath))
+- evaluating XPath on current document (using [jQuery XPath](https://github.com/ldilov/jquery-xpath))
 - evaluating XPath 2.0 queries and expresions
 - matched nodes content preview in sidebar
 - functions and attributes shortcuts
 - scroll viewport to selected node

+### What's new

+- Added toggle switch, to toggle between searching xpath by normalizing the input or without normalization.
+When toggle is on, it uses jquery.expath(xpathSelector), when it is off, it uses jquery.xpath(xpathSelector).
+- Added multiline support for the xpath path field.

 ### Keyboard shortcuts